-Configuring Use the Sect Interface Settings for that require ARP Inspection
+Configuring Interface Settings for ARP Inspection

 Configuring Use the Security > ARP Inspection (Configure Interface) page to specify the ports that require ARP inspection, and to adjust the packet inspection rate.

 - Interface Port or trunk identifier. - Trust Status Configures the port as trusted or untrusted.
 (Default: Untrusted)